drizopoulos/website/content/home/people.md

 - **Aglina Lika**: Aglina is a PhD student working in developing methodology and software for Bayesian multivariate mixed effects models.

+- **Fridtjof Petersen**: Fridtjof is a PhD student working in extending joint models to the setting of intensive longitudinal data.

 - **Teun Petersen**: Teun is a PhD student working in developing new methods for personalized screening with applications in cardiology.

 - **Zhenwei Yang**: Zhenwei is a PhD student working on applications of joint models in personalized scheduling with applications in prostate cancer research.